labd/django-oscar-wagtail/README.rst

 .. image:: https://travis-ci.org/LabD/django-oscar-wagtail.svg?branch=travis
     :target: https://travis-ci.org/LabD/django-oscar-wagtail

 This project integrates the Wagtail CMS with Django Oscar for eCommerce.
+It adds the following features:

+- each Oscar category page can now be managed by the Wagtail CMS
+- it is possible to add product lists to wagtail pages